 People’s Search for Information is About Their Urgency

 I’ve found thinking about searchers using this framework can really help you build better use case scenarios.
-I also think that by thinking about how hungry people are for information in the moment can help you build better content.
+I also think that by thinking about how hungry people are for information in the moment, you can build better content.